Kyrgyzstan: Economy

-The National Bank of the Kyrgyz Republic serves as the central bank of Kyrgyzstan.

-Kyrgyzstan was the ninth poorest country in the former Soviet Union, and is today the second poorest country in Central Asia after Tajikistan.
+Kyrgyzstan was among the less economically developed republics of the former Soviet Union and is currently the second-lowest in terms of income levels in Central Asia, after Tajikistan.
 22.4% of the country's population lives below the poverty line.

 Despite the backing of major Western lenders, including the International Monetary Fund (IMF), the World Bank and the Asian Development Bank, Kyrgyzstan has had economic difficulties following independence.
 Initially, these were a result of the breakup of the Soviet trade bloc and resulting loss of markets, which impeded the republic's transition to a demand economy.

-The government has reduced expenditures, ended most price subsidies and introduced a value-added tax.
-Overall, the government appears committed to the transition to a market economy.
-Through economic stabilization and reform, the government seeks to establish a pattern of long-term consistent growth.
+The government reduced public spending, eliminated most price subsidies, and implemented a value-added tax.
+These measures reflected its commitment to transitioning toward a market-based economy.
+Through economic stabilization and structural reforms, the government aimed to promote sustained long-term growth.
 Reforms led to Kyrgyzstan's accession to the World Trade Organization (WTO) on 20 December 1998.

 The Kyrgyz economy was severely affected by the collapse of the Soviet Union and the resulting loss of its vast market.
 In 1990, some 98% of Kyrgyz exports went to other parts of the Soviet Union.
 Thus, the nation's economic performance in the early 1990s was worse than any other former Soviet republic except war-torn Armenia, Azerbaijan and Tajikistan, as factories and state farms collapsed with the disappearance of their traditional markets in the former Soviet Union.
 While economic performance has improved considerably in the last few years, and particularly since 1998, difficulties remain in securing adequate fiscal revenues and providing an adequate social safety net.
-Remittances of around 800,000 Kyrgyz migrants working in Russia contribute to the economy however in recent years, remittances have decreased.
+Remittances of around 350,000 Kyrgyz migrants working in Russia contribute to the economy, however in recent years remittances have decreased.
+Reliance on remittances—currently about 15% of GDP—has declined from a previous high of 35%.

 Agriculture is an important sector of the economy in Kyrgyzstan (see agriculture in Kyrgyzstan).
 By the early 1990s, the private agricultural sector provided between one-third and one-half of some harvests.
 In 2002, agriculture accounted for 35.6% of GDP and about half of employment.
 Kyrgyzstan's terrain is mountainous, which accommodates livestock raising, the largest agricultural activity, so the resulting wool, meat and dairy products are major commodities.
 Main crops include wheat, sugar beets, potatoes, cotton, tobacco, vegetables, and fruit.
 As the prices of imported agrichemicals and petroleum are so high, much farming is being done by hand and by horse, as it was generations ago.
 Agricultural processing is a key component of the industrial economy as well as one of the most attractive sectors for foreign investment.